marina601/discover-malta/TESTING.md

 5. As a returning user, I want to purchase the trip with secure checkout.

-    - A user may access the checkout from their shopping bag page, the link "Proceed to Secure Checkout" is locate at the bottom of the page
+    - A user may access the checkout from their shopping bag page, the link "Proceed to Secure Checkout" is located at the bottom of the page
-    - Once the user is on the checkout page, they are presented with a short information about the trip they are about to purchase
+    - Once the user is on the checkout page, they are presented with short information about the trip they are about to purchase
     - They have an option to view full details of the trip by clicking on *trip name*
-    - The user is asked to fill in form with their personal details
+    - The user is asked to fill in the form with their details
-    - A user navigate to *login page* or *registration page* if they would like to save their details for next time and view their order history.
+    - A user navigates to *login page* or *registration page* if they would like to save their details for next time and view their order history.
-    - If the user is logged in, the form will be pre-filled with user details stored in user profile
+    - If the user is logged in, the form will be pre-filled with user details stored in a user profile
     - The user may click a box to save or update their personal information during the checkout process
-    - Once the user enters a card number, strip will act as a secure payment platform and check that all required details are correct.
+    - Once the user enters a card number, Stripe will act as a secure payment platform and check that all required details are correct.
-    - On successful checkout, the user will be redirected to the *complete chekcoout* view, where the ticket summary will be displayed.
+    - On successful checkout, the user will be redirected to the *complete checkcout* view, where the ticket summary will be displayed.
-    - A message at the top of the screen will let the user know that a confirmation email has been send to their email address.
+    - A message at the top of the screen will let the user know that a confirmation email has been sent to their email address.
-    - The user will recieve confirmation email which will display their order number, which they will need to present to the trip provider on the day of the trip
+    - The user will receive a confirmation email which will display their order number, which they will need to present to the trip provider on the day of the trip
-    - A looged in user may also view their order history on their profile page.
+    - A logged in user may also view their order history on their profile page.
     - User card details are not stored in the database.

 6. As a returning user, I want to get an instant email confirmation of my transaction.

-    - During successful checkout, the user will recieve confirmation email which will display their order numbe
+    - During successful checkout, the user will receive a confirmation email which will display their order number
     - They will need to present their order number to the trip provider on the day of the trip
     - This email will contain full details of the trips booked and personal details entered.

 7. As a returning user, I want to have feedback provided to me every step of the way.

-    - The site is desigened to provide and guide user during their time on the site.
+    - The site is designed to provide and guide the user during their time on the site.
     - The feedback is provided to the user in the form of notifications pop ups at the top of the screen
     - Warnings, Alerts, Info and Success messages
     - When the user is deleting their review, a modal will apper asking to confirm their decition.